priscila-gomes/OnlineTicketingSystem/README.md

 # OnlineTicketingSystem

-Using .Net MVC with MSSQL
+Using C#, .Net MVC with MSSQL